 Economic diversity is integral to CCA

-To view your financial aid offer online, log in to the CCA Graduate Applicant Page, click on View My Financial Aid Packages, and click on your program for the 2020–2021 aid year.
+If you have already submitted your FAFSA or California Dream Act Application, you may view your financial aid award offer online.
+Log in to the CCA Graduate Applicant Page, click on View my financial aid packages, and select your program for the appropriate academic year.

 Invest in your future

 Twelve-month campus housing contracts are available to incoming graduate students, which means you can stay in your fall and spring semester room assignment over the winter and summer periods as well.
 (This option is available to all incoming graduate students; however, it’s particularly relevant for MDes Interaction Design and MFA Comics students because both programs have required coursework over the summer semester.)
 Learn more about graduate housing options.